AanZee/conventions/general/README.md

 ## Use tabs instead of spaces
 Use tabs instead of spaces when possible in your language.
 Everyone can use different tab widths in there own editor.

-## Never limit comment lines to X characters
+## Never break code lines
-- Some guidelines advice to limit lines to 80 characters for readability.
+- Some guidelines advice to break lines after 80 characters for readability.
 Don't do this.
 - Line breaks have or should have semantic value.
 - Manually limiting line length adds unnecessary extra time for editing comments.
 - Set your editor to wrap lines instead.